neo4j-field/gsummit2023/README.md

 As you can see now in the data model, there is a OperationPoint label and it is connected to itself with a **SECTION** relationship.
 This means, OperationPoints are connected together and make up the rail network (as in the real world).
 A station (or other Operation Units like Switches, Passenger Stop, etc.) are connected as a separate node by the "**NAMED**" relationship that represents their name, etc..

-4. Now you can find certain queries in the ```./code``` directory in the file called ```all_queries.cypher``` or if you keep on reading.
+4. Now you can find certain queries in the ```./code``` directory in the file called ```all_queries.cypher``` or just keep on reading.
 Try them out by cutting and pasting them into the Neo4j browser like shown below.
 We will also do that in the workshop!

 ---
 ## Run some Cypher queries on your Graph (database)